 - keeping you focused,

 - task automation.

 We’ve chosen several apps that stand out in each of these categories.
 Combined, they can turn your Android device into a true time management machine.

 The first time management aspect we’ll be dealing with is the time tracking itself.
 It’s crucial not just for perfecting your productivity, but for having a clear overview of your billable and non-billable hours.
 There are plenty of time trackers nowadays, so we’ve singled out a couple that we believe suit the largest number of people.

-If you’re looking for a time tracker that boasts a robust set of features, for free, then look no further.
+If you’re looking for an Android time tracker that boasts a robust set of features, for free, then look no further.
 For a large majority of people, Clockify’s free plan will be enough to cover all their tracking needs.
 It lets you time your work manually and via a timer, generate and manage time reports, look at your billable vs non-billable hours, and create workspaces for entire teams.

 Clockify is designed with the intent to provide users with time tracking across all devices and in tune with a multitude of other apps.
 It’s seamlessly integrated with other time management apps such as Trello, Asana, Jira, and Todoist, just to name a few.
 It’s ease of use and sleek design make it a subtle, yet invaluable asset.

 Time management is greatly affected by your focus, as well.
 Staying concentrated for longer periods of time has become a common problem nowadays.
 Every day we’re bombarded by dozens of things demanding our attention, which leaves us with plenty of unfinished obligations and postponed tasks.

 The trick lies in learning to prioritize and then training our brains to give undivided focus to those priority issues.
 There are plenty of resources online that help achieve this goal.
 And we have found the following three to be among our favorites.